SpreeHertz/Get-Into-Coding/README.md

 # Get into coding (for beginners)

 I see that there are many people who wanna get into the vast world of coding.
-I hope this simple gist helps you what to do.
+I hope this simple repository helps you what to do.

 Note: This gist is a work in progress.